 Dr. Hessenthaler first started utilizing Transcranial Magnetic Stimulation (TMS) while working for the Department of Defense.
 He was treating Active Duty Members with Major Depression refractory to antidepressant medications.
 Intrigued by the positive response his patients were having to TMS, he knew it was a treatment he wanted to incorporate further, as more research explored clinical disorders such as PTSD and OCD.

-Dr. Hessenthaler joins TMS Health Solutions in early 2019.
+Dr. Hessenthaler joined TMS Health Solutions in early 2019.

 Dr. Hessenthaler is currently learning piano and Mandarin with his son, and his family enjoys opportunities for cycling and hiking throughout the Bay area.
 Dr. Hessenthaler and his wife have a thirst for international travel, and take every available opportunity to immerse their family into the beautiful cultures and landscapes of the world, from Ireland to China and beyond.